doleron/bayesian-networks/README.md

 # bayesian-networks
-A storage for some BN codes I have lately
+A storage for some bayesian nets code